learning-zone/javascript-basics/README.md

 ```
 Here `postMessage()` method is used to post a message back to the HTML page.

 **Step 02: Create a Web Worker Object**: Create a web worker object by checking for browser support.
-Let's name this file as web_worker_example.js
 ```javascript
 if (typeof(w) == "undefined") {
   w = new Worker("counter.js");